Fact-checked

 • chronic adrenal insufficiency (hypoaldosteronism);

-• rapid infusion of a concentrated potassium solution containing more than 50 mmol / L potassium (approximately 0.4% potassium chloride solution);
+• rapid infusion of a concentrated potassium solution containing more than 50 mmol/L potassium (approximately 0.4% potassium chloride solution);

 • oliguria or anuria of any origin;

-• diabetic coma before the onset of insulin therapy;
+• diabetic coma before starting insulin therapy;